edeno/Better-Science-Code/src/presentation.md

 <aside>

 # Refactor your code

 >“Whenever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.”
 > -- <cite>Martin Fowler, Refactoring: Improving the Design of Existing Code</cite>

 <aside class="notes">
-* your code isn't going to be perfect the first time
+Your code isn't going to be perfect the first time

-* Just like in writing, your code will get better as you revise it.
+Just like in writing, your code will get better as you revise it.

 You wouldn’t expect a first draft to be perfect.

-* Always leave the code in a better state than when you first found it.
+Always leave the code in a better state than when you first found it.

-* each time you look at your code:
+each time you look at your code:
 * do my variable/function names make sense?
 * do I know what this function is doing?
 * can I turn things into functions?
 * can I generalize this function?

-* there is some tradeoff between tinkering with your code and getting things done
+There is some tradeoff between tinkering with your code and getting things done

-* also don’t throw everything out and re-write from scratch unless you can absolutely help it
+Also don’t throw everything out and re-write from scratch unless you can absolutely help it
 * "When you throw away code and start from scratch, you are throwing away all that knowledge.
 All those collected bug fixes.”
-* if tempted by this tutorial to do this to your existing codebase, don't
+If tempted by this tutorial to do this to your existing codebase, don't
 <aside>

 # Always search for well-maintained software libraries that do what you need.

 ------------------

 Don't rewrite functions that are already implemented as part of the core language.

 ------------------

 Use other software libraries if they are well-maintained

 <aside class="notes">